ljyljy/Project-1/README.md

 c. genres related for famous actors and directors (done for actors)

-5. Revenue of remakes versus originals

-6. Genres related (done for data collection)
+4. Genres related (done for data collection)

-a.
-Compare number of movies and genre

 b.
-Classify highest rated movies by genre
+Classify highest rated movies by genre (done)

 c.
 Average and total revenue by genres (done)

-7. vote rating related
+5. vote rating related

 a. compare vote rating and number of movies (normal distribution) (done)

-b. movies with highest vote average (with at least certain amount votes)

-8. Keywords related (done)
+6. Keywords related (done)

 a.
 Most-used keywords

 b. keywords compared with rating and revenue

+9. correlation between each factor

 Here is a good project we can have a look: